profiseedev/kubernetes/AWS-EKS-CLI/README.md

 3. Get nginx IP

-        kubectl get services nginx-nginx-ingress-controller
+        kubectl get services nginx-nginx-ingress-controller --namespace profisee
-        #Note the external-ip and you need to create a cname record in dns to point to it (xxxxxx.elb.<region>.amazonaws.com)
+        #Note the external-ip and update the DNS hostname you created earlier and have it point to it (xxxxxx.elb.<region>.amazonaws.com)

+4. Configue Authentication provider
+	- Create/configure an auth provider in your auth providr of choice.  eg Azure Active Directory, OKTA
+	- Register redirect url http(s)://profiseemdm.mycompany.com/Profisee/auth/signin-microsoft
+	- Note the clientid and authority url.
+The authority url for AAD is https://login.microsoftonline.com/{tenantid}
-4. Create Profisee Settings.yaml
+5. Create Profisee Settings.yaml
-    - Fetch the Settings.yaml template
+    - Fetch the Settings.yaml template, download the yaml file so you can edit it locally

             curl -fsSL -o Settings.yaml https://raw.githubusercontent.com/Profiseedev/kubernetes/master/AWS-EKS-CLI/Settings.yaml;
     - Update the values